Dhi13man/jsonata4java-benchmark/README.md

 As per the benchmarking results,

-1. logic implemented natively in Java is between 2 and 3 orders of magnitude faster than the same logic being implemented in Jsonata.
+1. logic implemented natively in Java is between 2 and 3 orders of magnitude faster than the same logic implemented in Jsonata.
 2. The Jsonata precompiled implementation is up to 1 order of magnitude faster than the compiled-at-runtime Jsonata implementation.
 3. The Jsonata implementation code is much more repeatable and flexible than the native